Reading time: 6 min.

 • Taking care of your body — getting regular exercise and eating well can improve symptoms of anxiety.

-As well as taking the best possible care of your hair, reducing your general stress levels will not only boost the condition and growth of your hair, it can help to prevent stress-related hair loss in the future.
+As well as taking the best possible care of your hair, reducing your general stress levels will not only boost the condition and growth of your hair, it can help to prevent further hair loss caused by stress in the future.

 • Spend time in nature